CodeGator/CG.Blazor/docfx/index.md

 # Introduction

-CG.Blazor.dll contains Blazor extensions used by other CodeGator packages.
+CG.Blazor.dll contains server side Blazor extensions used by other CodeGator packages.